-Talk, Eat and Drink (T.E.D.) in East Lindsey is a six year, Big Lottery Funded project inspired by Lincolnshire’s proud food heritage, which will see older people getting out and about, becoming more involved in social activities and feeling positive about their future.
+Talk, Eat and Drink (T.E.D.) in East Lindsey is a six year, The National Lottery Community Funded project inspired by Lincolnshire’s proud food heritage, which will see older people getting out and about, becoming more involved in social activities and feeling positive about their future.

 Community Lincs is leading a variety of volunteer organisations in the delivery of the T.E.D. project, including East Lindsey District Council, Lincolnshire County Council, Age UK Lindsey, Lincolnshire East CCG and Louth Seniors Forum to support as many people as possible aged 50 and over.